isomerpages/moe-bukitviewsec/_our-curriculum/Curricular/Computing.md

 <p></p>
 <p>Additionally, Bukit View Secondary earned the Sustained Gold award, presented
 to schools that have achieved three consecutive years of Gold awards.
-We are proud to be the only school to have earned this recognition for 2024.</p>
+We are proud to be the only school to have earned this recognition in 2024.</p>
 <p></p>
 <p>Gibson Bong Hoong Nien (4G) achieved a Silver award, and Gordon Lim De
 Yuan (4F) received a Participation award in the National Olympiad in Informatics